devskale/python-utils/packages/credgoo/README.md

 Credgoo provides a secure way to manage API keys by retrieving them from Google Sheets and implementing local caching for better performance.
 This approach allows teams to centrally manage API credentials while providing secure access to individual developers.

+Credgoo combines the convenience of centralized credential management with the security of local storage and encryption.

 ## Features

 - **Secure Key Retrieval**: Fetch encrypted API keys from Google Sheets